Maik13579/ros2_kortex_vision/README.md

-# Kinova Vision module package
+# KINOVA KORTEX™ Vision module package

 ## Overview
 This ROS 2 package provides helper methods and launch scripts to access the Kinova Vision module depth and color streams.